Housebuilder trends in 2019

 4. New competition

 As we already mentioned, the housebuilding sector is at the moment under a significant change.
-The Asian market has gained remarkable momentum and as a result, European and American housebuilders have started feeling the pressure.
+Asia and the Middle East have gained remarkable momentum and as a result, European and American housebuilders have started feeling the pressure.

 The Asian housebuilding industry has done some great steps forward, such as the adoption of innovative building techniques which can reduce cost and completion time.
 A very representative example is the production of 3D printed houses.